skip to content

 Research Interests

 Plant shoot architecture is continually modulated during growth, giving plants a huge degree of phenotypic plasticity and enabling them to adapt to changing environmental conditions.
 This is very advantageous given their sessile nature.
-A key determinant of shoot architecture is the activity of axillary buds, which have the same developmental potential as the main stem, but the outgrowth of which can be suppressed in a process known as apical dominance.
-The decision of a bud to grow out requires the integration of local and systemic signals, and as such is an example of decentralised decision making.
-Elucidating how bud outgrowth is regulated genetically is central to explaining the variety of branching phenotypes observed and will provide an understanding of how plants, unlike most animals, can function without a central processing organ.
+A key determinant of shoot architecture is the activity of axillary buds, which have the same developmental potential as the main stem, but the outgrowth of which can be suppressed through a phenomenon known as apical dominance.
+The decision of a bud to grow out requires the integration of local and systemic signals, making it an example of decentralised decision making.

 PhD Student